 Overview of Communication in the Nursing Profession

 Effective communication is essential in the nursing profession.
-Nurses communicate with patients, families, and other healthcare professionals on a daily basis to provide care, manage treatment plans, and offer support.
-Good communication helps build trust, resolve conflicts, and ensure that patients receive the best possible care.
+Nurses communicate daily with patients, families, and other healthcare professionals to provide care, manage treatment plans, and offer support.
+Good communication helps build trust, resolve conflicts, and ensure patients receive the best care possible.

 Types of Communication in Nursing